dhellmann/pymotw/PyMOTW/imaplib/index.rst

 Fetching Messages
 =================

 The identifiers returned by :meth:`search()` are used to retrieve the contents, or partial contents, of messages for further processing via :meth:`fetch()`.  :meth:`fetch()` takes 2 arguments, the message ids to fetch and the portion(s) of the message to retrieve.

 The *message_ids* argument is a comma separated list of ids (``"1"``, ``"1,2"``) or id ranges (``1:2``).
 The *message_parts* argument is an IMAP list of message segment names.
 As with search criteria for :meth:`search()`, the IMAP protocol specifies named message segments so clients can efficiently retrieve only the parts of the message they actually need.
 For example, to print the headers of the messages in a mailbox, we could :meth:`fetch()` the headers using ``BODY.PEEK[HEADER]``.

 .. note::

   Another way to fetch the headers would be simply ``BODY[HEADERS]``, but that form implicitly marks the message as read, which is undesirable in many cases.

 .. include:: imaplib_fetch_raw.py
     :literal:
     :start-after: #end_pymotw_header

-The return value of :meth:`fetch()` has been partially parsed so the return value is somewhat harder to work with than the return value of :meth:`list()`.
+The return value of :meth:`fetch()` has been partially parsed so it is somewhat harder to work with than the return value of :meth:`list()`.
 If we turn on debugging, we can see the complete interaction between the client and server to understand why this is so.

 ::